 Current and recent postgraduate supervisory experience

-- Bethany Hall (in progress) In silico modelling of longevity of Drosophila melanogaster: a network approach
+- Bethany Hall (submitted) In silico modelling of longevity of Drosophila melanogaster: a network approach

 - Anahita Bayani (in progress) Modelling anti-inflammatory systems through cellular automata